 - Put collars or harnesses and leashes on your pets if they will accompany you to the shelter.
 (And if they won't go into the shelter with you, where will you put them?
 A small interior room or closet is recommended, without windows.)

-- If you give your pets anti-anxiety medications (our veterinarian calls them "thunder pills"), administer meds before the bad weather arrives.
+- If you give your pets anti-anxiety medications (our veterinarian calls them "thunder pills"), administer meds before the bad weather arrives, according to the prescription directions.

 It's possible that a tree or large debris could land on top of the shelter door, trapping you inside.
 Test your cell phones from inside your shelter to be sure you can call for assistance and to let family members know you are safe.